KomisD/Zero-Shot-Object-Localization/README.md

 1. **SAM** generates up to 100 class-agnostic region proposals via a grid of prompt points
 2. Each region is cropped from the original image
 3. **OpenCLIP** encodes both the crops and the text prompt into a shared embedding space
-4. Regions are ranked by cosine similarity — the top-k matches are returned with bounding boxes
+4. Regions are ranked by cosine similarity, the top-k matches are returned with bounding boxes

 ---